Krutyolkin/K2View-Academy/articles/18_fabric_cdc/05_cdc_process_architecture.md

 ### CDC Publisher

-When the MicroDB is saved into Cassandra, the thread of the transaction sends a **Publish Acknowledge**  message to the Kafka **CDC_TOPIC** when the MicroDB is saved to Cassandra.
+When the MicroDB is saved into Cassandra, the transaction's thread sends a **Publish Acknowledge**  message to the Kafka **CDC_TOPIC** when the MicroDB is saved to Cassandra.

 The CDC_TRANSACTION_PUBLISHER job consumes the transaction messages from Kafka and creates a [CDC message](02_cdc_messages.md) for each transaction.
 Each CDC consumer has its own Kafka topic.